netdisco/netdisco/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to oliver@cpan.org
+Please report security issues to oliver at cpan dot org

 If you do not get a prompt response, please:
 - open a ticket at https://github.com/netdisco/netdisco/issues/new